unixorn/awesome-zsh-plugins/README.md

 * [notify](https://github.com/marzocchi/zsh-notify) - A plugin for ZSH (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
 * [npm (igoradamenko)](https://github.com/igoradamenko/npm.plugin.zsh) - Add `npm` aliases & command completion.
 Based on the Oh-My-Zsh [npm](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/npm) plugin.
 * [npm (trystan2k)](https://github.com/trystan2k/zsh-npm-plugin) - Adds `npm` aliases.
 Based on the Oh-My-Zsh [npm](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/npm) plugin.
-* [npms](https://github.com/torifat/npms) - utility powered by `fzf` for using npm scripts interactively.
+* [npms](https://github.com/torifat/npms) - Utility powered by `fzf` for using npm scripts interactively.
 Requires [fzf](https://github.com/junegunn/fzf) and [jq](https://stedolan.github.io/jq/).
-* [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling `nvm` which node to use.
+* [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - Calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling `nvm` which node to use.
 * [nvm-auto](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs.
 * [nvm-lazy](https://github.com/davidparsson/zsh-nvm-lazy) - Plugin for lazy loading of oh-my-zsh's **nvm** plugin.
 It supports lazy-loading `nvm` for more than one binary/entrypoint, with the defaults being `nvm`, `node` and `npm`.
 * [nvm](https://github.com/lukechilds/zsh-nvm) - ZSH plugin for installing, updating and loading `nvm`.
-* [oath](https://github.com/alexdesousa/oath) - manages 2FA authentication 6 digit tokens.
+* [oath](https://github.com/alexdesousa/oath) - Manages 2FA authentication 6 digit tokens.
 It was highly inspired by this article about [using oathtool for 2 step verification](https://www.cyberciti.biz/faq/use-oathtool-linux-command-line-for-2-step-verification-2fa/).
 * [oh-my-matrix](https://github.com/amstrad/oh-my-matrix) - Turn your terminal into the matrix.
 * [open-create-projects](https://github.com/marcossegovia/open-create-projects) - Open/Create projects in Jetbrains.
 * [open-pr](https://github.com/caarlos0/zsh-open-pr) - A ZSH plugin to open pull requests from command line.